-We depend on two contract manufacturers to manufacture the Exubera® inhaler devices and the failure to manufacture sufficient quantities of inhalers to meet market demand would negatively impact our revenues and results of operations.
+We depend on two contract manufacturers to manufacture the Exubera Inhaler devices and the failure to manufacture sufficient quantities of inhalers to meet market demand would negatively impact our revenues and results of operations.

-We depend on two contract manufacturers to manufacture our pulmonary inhaler device for Exubera®.
-Dependence on these two contract manufacturers for the manufacture of our Exubera® Inhaler devices and their suppliers may adversely affect our cost of goods and our ability to scale manufacturing to meet market demand.
-Because the manufacturing process for the Exubera® Inhaler is very complex and subject to extensive government regulations, alternative qualified contract manufacturers or increased capacity may not be available on a timely basis or at all.
+We depend on two contract manufacturers to manufacture the Exubera Inhalers.
+Dependence on these two contract manufacturers for the manufacture of Exubera Inhalers and their suppliers may adversely affect our cost of goods and our ability to meet market demand.
+Because the manufacturing process for the Exubera Inhaler is very complex and subject to extensive government regulations, alternative qualified contract manufacturers or increased capacity may not be available on a timely basis or at all.
 Increasing manufacturing capacity at our contract manufacturers involves risks and uncertainties including significant lead time requirements, increased capital investments, the recruitment and training of additional qualified personnel, and other operational complexities.
+Although our contract manufacturers have been successful at meeting the commercial manufacturing objectives for Exubera Inhalers to date, there can be no assurance that our contract manufacturers many not experience manufacturing or quality control problems or that they will be able to continue to scale-up manufacturing to meet commercial demand for the Exubera Inhaler devices.

-We also depend on the suppliers of our contract manufacturers to provide a large number of component parts for the Exubera® Inhaler in sufficient quantities and on a timely basis to meet market demand.
-A failure by one or more of these suppliers to provide sufficient parts or components on a timely basis to meet market demand would limit our Exubera® Inhaler production capacity and would have a negative impact on our revenue and results of operations.
+We also depend on the suppliers of our contract manufacturers to provide a large number of component parts for the Exubera Inhaler in sufficient quantities and on a timely basis to meet market demand.
+A failure by one or more of these suppliers to provide sufficient parts or components on a timely basis to meet market demand would limit our Exubera Inhaler production capacity and would have a negative impact on our revenue and results of operations.